An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

-More information is included under the topic Early Heidenreich Notables in all our PDF Extended History products.
+Another 29 words(2 lines of text) are included under the topic Early Heidenreich Notables in all our PDF Extended History products.

 Since medieval times, the state of Prussia has played an important part in the history of Germany.
 The state's military powers were historically very strong, and endured until after the Second World War, when the territory was broken up and divided between the Soviet Union, Poland, East Germany and West Germany.
 A spurt of migration followed, with some Prussians going elsewhere in Europe and many others crossing the ocean to North America.
 Most entered the United States through Philadelphia.
 Some remained there, while more moved on to the states of Ohio, Texas, Illinois, California, New York, and Maryland.
 Others traveled to Canada and settled Ontario and the prairie provinces.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Heidenreich or a variant listed above:

 Heidenreich Settlers in the United States in the 19th Century